Team4028/beakdocs/docs/source/sect2.rst

 Before we create and run our motor, we need to install a "vendor dependency" for CTRE.
-Vendor dependencies are libraries developed not by WPILib, but by external "vendors", who manufacture motor controlls, gyroscopes, etc. In this case, we are running a CTRE motor controller, so we need the CTRE vendor dependency.
+Vendor dependencies are libraries developed not by WPILib, but by external "vendors", who manufacture motor controllers, gyroscopes, etc. In this case, we are running a CTRE motor controller, so we need the CTRE vendor dependency.

 Begin by opening the Command Palette again with `Ctrl+Shift+P`.
 Now type in